 CAPTAIN JOHN SMITH: The Survival of Jamestown

 The Spanish and French governments had been enriching their treasuries with gold and silver from the New World since the mid-15th century.
 By the early 1600s England recognized the importance of staking their claim in North America, as well.
 To accomplish this aim King James granted a group of British businessmen the first charter of record, called The Virginia Company of London, in honor of his predecessor, Queen Elizabeth I, “The Virgin Queen.”
 The investors provided funding for the exploration of the Virginia Territory and the founding of the first British settlement in the New World, the Jamestown Colony, which was dedicated on May 14, 1607.

-It didn’t take long before the early settlers of Jamestown began experiencing serious illnesses and death from drinking brackish water and, in time, food shortages.
+It did not take long before the early settlers of Jamestown began experiencing serious illnesses and death from drinking brackish water and, in time, food shortages.
 Aside from being unfamiliar with which crops to plant, extreme weather, both summer and winter, made farming all but futile.
 They had to rely on hunting and plant gathering, which took them outside the confines of their fort.
-This activity brought the explorers into confrontations with the Powhatan natives who did not welcome the settlement of Europeans.
-As reports of these conditions arrived in London, the investors were also learning that the explorations for gold had also proven disappointing.
-Their Jamestown Council needed leadership, which they found in the person of Captain John Smith.
+This activity brought the explorers into confrontations with the Powhatan natives, who did not welcome the settlement of Europeans.
+As reports of these conditions arrived in London, the investors were also learning that the explorations for resources, especially gold, had also proven disappointing.
+Their Jamestown Council greatly needed new leadership which they found in the person of Captain John Smith.